Discover all the tax services we offer

 In the first quarter of the calendar year, a new tax season starts in the US.
 From January to March most of the US tax documents are required to be mailed to the taxpayer.
 Nonresidents with NEC income should receive a Form 1042-S reporting the US source income subject to tax and the 30% withholding if not at a lower treaty rate.
 Nonresidents with ECI usually receive these on the same US person forms, like wages are reported on a W-2 if performed in the US.
 If you receive any US tax forms during the calendar year, it is likely, when filing a nonresident alien tax return, that you will need to file the Form 1040NR.
 Following the advice above can help you not get behind on US taxes!

-Greenback accountants are skilled with helping nonresident aliens who are subject to US taxes.
+Greenback accountants are skilled in helping nonresident aliens who are subject to US taxes.
 Contact us, and we’d be happy to help you.